 But, I’m getting ahead of myself.

-The spring semester went by fast and then it was summer.
-Jeff traveled with the group and I remember one time he drove all night from Missouri to Florida just to see me.
+The spring semester went by fast, and then it was summer.
+Jeff traveled with the group, and I remember one time he drove all night from Missouri to Florida just to see me.
 I guess you could say it was going pretty well.
-We started back to school in the fall and by the spring semester we were engaged.
+We started back to school in the fall, and by the spring semester, we were engaged.
 Some might say we rushed, but we didn’t think of it that way.
-We were young and in love and wanted to spend our whole lives together and that summer we declared it before the world; July of 1992 to be exact.
-We married at a church in Iowa, one where Jeff had been working as a part time music director.
-In my mind’s eye I can see us there, standing in front of the altar, just two kids holding hands making promises we had no idea how to keep.
-There were two preachers, because we never do things the normal way, and one of them was my Dad.
-I remember so well, as he talked us through our vows, how he reminded us God made Sarah for Abraham and Rebekah for Isaac, and how God had made Sandi for Jeff, his voice broke as he said this and I completely lost it.
+We were young and in love and wanted to spend our whole lives together, and that summer we declared it before the world, July of 1992 to be exact.
+We married at a church in Iowa, one where Jeff had been working as a part-time music director.
+In my mind’s eye, I can see us there, standing in front of the altar, just two kids holding hands, making promises we had no idea how to keep.
+There were two preachers, because we never do things the normal way, and one of them was my dad.
+I remember so well how, as he talked us through our vows, he reminded us that God made Sarah for Abraham and Rebekah for Isaac, and that God had made Sandi for Jeff.
+His voice broke as he said this, and I completely lost it.
 Seriously, I cried like a baby and stammered all the way through my promises to be faithful.
-You know, two things can be true, you can be thrilled to marry the man of your dreams and heartbroken to leave all that is familiar behind.
-When the preacher said, “And, now I present to you Mr. and Mrs. Jeff Carlson” we walked off the stage grinning and holding hands, and, to this day, we’re still holding hands and holding on.
-There were maybe a hundred people in attendance that day, we had to drive thirty minutes to the reception because the church fellowship hall wasn’t big enough for all the fuss.
-We ate cake, visited with those who came and then headed on our honeymoon in a car full of kitty litter, compliments of his cousins.

 Faith isn’t grown in the easy times, but, rather, in the hard.